Learn About Denial of Unemployment Benefits in South Carolina

 If your South Carolina unemployment compensation benefits denied, you will receive a letter in the mail detailing the reasons for your denial.
 The Department of Employment and Workforce investigates each claim carefully, and representatives will even contact former employers.
 The letter will also list any laws or regulations the department referenced while reviewing your claim.
 It is important to note that even if you are approved to receive benefits, you will still need to file weekly claims.

-Filing an Unemployment Denial Appeal in South Carolina
+How to File an Unemployment Denial Appeal in South Carolina

 Unemployment applicants who’ve had unemployment benefits denied in South Carolina can file an appeal if they feel their denial is unmerited.
 The instructions for filing an appeal are included in your determination letter, and the state suggests you read it carefully before starting the appeal process.
 If your former employer disagrees with the decision regarding your benefits, he or she also has the right to file an appeal.